qwyeow/JHU_DataScience/ShinyApps/NextWordPredictor/readme.md

 ### Bigram

-The top twenty 2-grams appeared to be clustered between appearing 10 and 28 times.
+The top twenty bigrams appeared to be clustered between appearing 10 and 28 times.

 ```
 head(df2,20)